nashville-software-school/client-side-mastery/book-3-giffygram/chapters/GG_STATE_STORE.md

 ## Provide Access to Users State

-It is very important to not allow other modules to have _direct_ access to the application state.
-You want to prevent inadvertant, or even malicious, attempts to corrupt the data, or delete the data.
-To have that control over access to the state, you are going to write functions that other modules can import and invoke.
+Now you need to write some simple functions that will allow other code to access this data, or state.

 ### Making Copies

-In JavaScript, there is a very concise, but abstract, syntax for creating a copy of an array.
-If another module wants to work with all of the user objects, you are going to copy the users array and give that copy to the module.
-Write the following function at the bottom of your data store module.
+JavaScript has a weird, but powerful mechanism called the _**spread operator**_.
+It is three dots in a row `...` follow by a variable whose value is an array.
+You are going to use that to make a copy of your data before it is sent to other parts of the application.

+> TODO: Insert video about spread operator here

+The reason for making copies for the rest of the application to use is so that other code cannot change the data directly.

+This will make more sense later.
+Just remember that making copies of your data === safer.

 > #### giffygram/src/scripts/store/index.js